 Meditation Retreat & Japanese Cultural Homestay

-Shōganji Zen Retreat is a 600 year old Zen Buddhist temple site of historical significance in the region.
+Shōganji Zen Retreat is a 600-year-old Zen Buddhist temple site of historical significance in the region.
 Currently headed by Rinzai Zen monk, Jiho Kongo, Shōganji opened it’s doors to the public in 2004 in order to allow foreigners to experience authentic Zen temple life in rural Japan.
 This modest little temple is located in the tiny village of Ojuki, part of the Saganoseki village cluster, only 30 minutes from Oita city.
-The temple site itself and some of its artifacts are more than 600 years old, and have been held by the Kongo family for more than 100 years.
+The temple site itself and some of its artefacts are more than 600 years old, and have been held by the Kongo family for more than 100 years.

 Shoganji is not a hotel or hostel.
 It is a very special homestay experience with a unique and engaged host; an experience offering immersion access deep into a part of Japanese culture rarely experienced by foreigners.

 Shoganji is not a monastery.
-It is, rather, a fully functional Zen Buddhist temple serving 70 families in the area.
-It has only one full time monk (Jiho Kongo).
-It’s pretty quiet most days, but regularly serves as a community center for various important dates on the Buddhist calendar and Buddhist services.
+It is, rather, a fully functional Zen Buddhist temple serving about 70 families in the area.
+It has only one full-time monk (Jiho Kongo).
+It’s pretty quiet most days, but regularly serves as a community centre for various important dates on the Buddhist calendar and Buddhist services.

 Our affordable rates include food, lodging, and all on-site activities.